 FAFSA Financial Change Summary

 So, what are then the next steps?
-Currently, a family’s initial FAFSA submission may not show the changes in their financial position since it is based on taxes from 2021.
+Currently, a family’s initial FAFSA submission may not show the changes in their financial position since it is based on older taxes.
 It is important for families to report any significant changes in writing to the Financial Aid Office.
 Included with the written details should be all the necessary documentation and numbers to support the new change in income.
 We recommend the written letter be short, polite, and concise.
 This will help the Financial Aid Office understand the changes.

 If you have any questions, we recommend that you contact the financial aid office at your college for assistance.
 The PayForED website also includes a list of trained financial advisors if additional help is needed.
 These financial professionals specialize in college funding and student loan strategies.